ENGINEERING BLOG

 Five axioms, four pillar equations, and five theorems that transform organizational judgment into executable decision systems

-Decision Intelligence Theory formalizes decision-making as a control system, integrating evidence, conflict, responsibility, execution, and learning to reduce false allowances while improving organizational completion rates.
-This capstone article presents a unified mathematical framework — five axioms, four pillar equations, and five theorems — with proofs, implementation mappings, and cross-industry validation across finance, healthcare, legal, and manufacturing.
+Decision Intelligence Theory formalizes decision-making as a control system, integrating evidence, conflict, responsibility, execution, and learning.
+This capstone article presents a unified mathematical framework — five axioms, four pillar equations, and five theorems — together with implementation mappings and internal cohort analyses across finance, healthcare, legal, and manufacturing.

 decision-intelligenceunified-theoryaxiomsformal-methodsgovernanceresponsibilitymathematicscontrol-theory